thefstock/FirstockPy/client/docs/md/py_client/modules/markets/models/get_option_chain.md

     `strprc: str`
     :   Mid price for option chain selection

+    `tsym: str`
+    :   Trading symbol of any of the option or future.
+Option chain for that underlying will be returned.
+        (use url encoding to avoid special char error for symbols like M&M)

-    `cnt: str`
+    `uid: str`
-    :   Number of strike to return on one side of the mid price for PUT and CALL.
-        (example cnt is 4, total 16 contracts will be returned, if cnt is is 5 total 20 contract will be returned)
+    :   The user id of the login user

 `GetOptionChainResponseModel(**data: Any)`
 :   The response model for get option chain endpoint